DavidEspinoG/microverse_capstone_3/README.md

 ## 🔭 Future Features <a id="future-features"></a>

-- Nicer styling is going to be implemented
+- Desktop version is going to be implemented

 <p align="right">(<a href="#readme-top">back to top</a>)</p>